andlrc/json_merger/README.md

 ### `@extends`

-An array / string indicating which files a given object extends, this is a root property
+An array / string indicating which files a given object extends, this is a [root indicator](#root-indicators)

     {
         "@extends": ["main_file.json", "project_file.js", "mixin_file.json"]